 Open Source Video Editor

-Shortcut is one of the best open source video editors on the market.
-Some of Shortcut’s features include supporting many formats (webcam capture, 4k resolution support, latest audio and video formats), device and transport options and an intuitive interface.
+Shotcut is one of the best open source video editors on the market.
+Some of Shotcut’s features include supporting many formats (webcam capture, 4k resolution support, latest audio and video formats), device and transport options and an intuitive interface.
 Additional features include quick filters, advanced white balancing, transitions, colour grading, click and drag import and trimming of clips.

 Audacity (Apple LogicPro / FL Studio Producer alternative)

 Audacity is an easy-to-use, multi-track audio editor and recorder for all operating systems.
 Features include recording live audio or computer playback, converting tapes and records, editing and mixing sound files, and adding various effects.
 For anything the program is lacking, there is many extensions available.

 If you’re interested in watching movies, listening to the radio, or listening to your favourite podcasts, then you must have a look at VLC (VideoLAN Client).
 The main power of VLC is the ability to play nearly every type of video or audio file extension.
 Furthermore, VLC can convert audio or video into any format, stream YouTube videos, and record your desktop or camera.

 Mozilla Thunderbird (Microsoft Outlook alternative)

 If you don’t have Microsoft Office installed on your computer, then you going to need an email client.
 One of the best open source email clients is Mozilla Thunderbird.
 Thunderbird is fully featured, lightweight and fast, has an excellent spam filter, and is good at protecting you from phishing attacks.
 There are also many addons which allow you to modify the program in any way you want.
 Features include calendar addons, importing and exporting, and encryption of messages.
 Thunderbird also allows you to have access to multiple inboxes at once